Centipede vs Silverfish: How to tell the difference?

 Centipedes are helpful if you have them in your home, as they eat other insects and even silverfish.
 They rarely reproduce and work as natural pest management, which might help you get rid of other insects to some extent.
 Besides that, they offer no benefits, and you are better off without them.

-Although they might seem harmless, the bite can be pretty painful, and if you are allergic to them, it can also lead to severe issues.
+Although they might seem harmless, their bite can be pretty painful, and if you are allergic to them, it can also lead to severe issues.

 Prevention

 By now, we might have established that having a house centipede or a silverfish in our homes isn’t helpful.
-After going through the differences, you can find out if you have silverfish or a centipede in your home.
+After going through the differences, you can determine if you have silverfish or centipedes in your home.
 If you already have infestations, it is best to have a pest control company at your home to eliminate pests.
 It is also necessary to prevent your house from silverfish or centipede infestations.

 Centipede vs. Silverfish Prevention

-Silverfish mainly feed on paper and cardboard, so throw out all the excess cardboard and paper in your home and consider switching from paper to plastic containers.
+• For silverfish: Throw out excess cardboard and paper in your home and consider switching from paper to plastic containers.
 Use caulking to repair cracks and crevices in your home to prevent them from laying eggs.

-To avoid both pests, keep your environment dry and cool, including all interiors like bathtubs, shower stalls, or other areas prone to moisture.
+• For both pests: Keep your environment dry and cool, including all interiors like bathtubs, shower stalls, or other areas prone to moisture.
 You can also invest in a dehumidifier to make your environment dry.
-Only reducing indoor humidity to 60% and lower will significantly reduce the chances of infestation.
+Reducing indoor humidity to 60% or lower will significantly reduce the chances of infestation.

 Wrapping it Up

-The number of legs, eating habits, size, color, habitat, risk, and infestation separate both pests from each other.
-For example, if you spot one in your house, try to distinguish between them based on its physical appearance, which is the easiest way to tell the difference between them.
+The number of legs, eating habits, size, color, habitat, risk, and infestation patterns separate both pests from each other.
+If you spot one in your house, try to distinguish between them based on its physical appearance, which is the easiest way to tell the difference.

 With this article, you can easily distinguish between centipedes and silverfish.
 If you find any pests in your homes, Schedule an Extermination or try different Pest Control Products to eradicate them.